RetroAchievements/docs/docs/developer-docs/devquests.md

 **Goal**: Resolve/close 50 tickets
 **Repeatable**: Yes (Up to 3 times)

-1. Falsifying ticket closures will result in disqualification
+1. Falsifying ticket closures will result in disqualification.
 2. The following do not count toward the total: Network issues, tickets for achievements you developed, tickets you opened, tickets closed on behalf of Junior Developers, and tickets closed as a result of ticket spamming.
 3. May not overlap with DevQuest 002 or with any completion requirements for DevQuest 013.
 4. Tickets for users banned from development count for double credit.